MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 Having mapping issues?
 Try these tips:

 * If you do not see pose data updating, it is possible the lighting is too low for Misty.
 * Verify that the mapping sensors are working.
-The Occipital laser near Misty’s right eye should be glowing blue.
+The Occipital Structure Core depth sensor near Misty’s right eye should be glowing blue.
 * Drive slowly to give the mapping system the best chance to fill in all details.
 Slowing Misty down increases mapping effectiveness.
 * Make wider turns (in arcs) to improve mapping results.
 * If Misty loses pose after generating a map, she will need to generate a new map and start over.